erickmeikoki/Mortal-Kombat/README.md

 ## Deployment

-This API can be deployed to various platforms:
+This API is deployed on Render.com at https://mortal-kombat-api.onrender.com/

-1. Render.com
+Alternative deployment platforms:

-2. Heroku
+1. Heroku
-3. Railway.app
+2. Railway.app
-4. DigitalOcean App Platform
+3. DigitalOcean App Platform
-5. AWS Elastic Beanstalk
+4. AWS Elastic Beanstalk

 See the deployment instructions in the repository for more details.